 AWS and Azure are the two big cloud computing products in the market.
 AWS is a product of Amazon while azure is a product of a Microsoft corporation.
 In this blog, we are going to discuss its feature differences between these two big competitive products.
 Before proceeding, let us briefly discuss AWS and Azure.

-AWS is a cloud platform which offers cloud computing solutions based on the features of reliability, flexibility, cost-effectiveness, easy usage and scalability.
+AWS is a cloud platform that offers cloud computing solutions based on the features of reliability, flexibility, cost-effectiveness, easy usage, and scalability.
 The AWS platform is a combination of three platform services.
 They are as follows.

 The cloud functionalities of AWS helps in growing the business by providing the following services.

-Azure is a set of cloud services which uses the tools and frameworks in building, managing and deploying the massive applications on a global network.
+Azure is a set of cloud services that use the tools and frameworks in building, managing, and deploying massive applications on a global network.
 It mainly provides the following four different services.

 It is difficult to give accurate predictions on AWS versus Azure which are based on revenues and growth.
 AWS was grown as the largest cloud services provider with a developer-friendly environment while Azure is preferred by the large organizations committed to Microsoft products by moving the existing infrastructure to the cloud.
 The following are the key differences between AWS and Azure.

 AWS uses temporary storage to allocate when the instance is started and destroyed during the termination.
 It provides block storage to separate the instances.
 It uses S3 for Object storage, Glacier for data archiving services and provides full support for relational and NoSQL databases and Big data.